-The following is a guest post from the illustrious Mr. CBB from Canadian Budget Binder.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from the illustrious Mr. CBB from Canadian Budget Binder.

 10 Ways to Stretch Your Grocery Budget

 - Meal Plan– Meal planning for most people saves the hassle of trying to figure out what they will make for dinner all week.
 It also helps to sort out what to buy at the grocery store so they are not spending more than necessary.
 Some people only like to have food in the house for that week and to buy it fresh each week.
 This is what I used to do when I lived in the UK.
 Meal planning also helps bring families together as you can sit and plan your meals and talk about it as a family.